Azure-Samples/Machine-Learning-Operationalization/documentation/getting-started.md

 Note that once the environment is created, for subsequent deployments, you only need to use the set command above.

 ##### Create an account
-This creates an account that will be used for billing.
+This creates and sets the account that will be used for billing.
 You need to this once, and can re-use the same account in multiple deployments.

     az ml account modelmanagement create -l [Azure region, e.g. eastus2] -n [your account name] -g [resource group name: existing] --sku-capacity 1 --sku-name S1

-Set the account to be used for this deployment:
+The above command also sets the account for deployment which means you can now deploy your web service.
+For any subsequent deployments however, you need to set the account first using the below command:

     az ml account modelmanagement set -n [your account name] -g [resource group it was created in]

-You are not ready to deploy your saved model as a web service.
+You are now ready to deploy your saved model as a web service.
 You can start from one of many samples in the gallery or in the samples folder.